willGraham01/PiranhasHalfyord/plot/scenes/05-days-rest-at-night.md

 #### Up the Ante

 In poker-style, starting from the player with the highest revealed total, each player checks/matches the ante, raises the ante, or folds.
+In the event of a tied total, the player who revealed the dice with the greatest number of sides goes first (excluding the d20).
+If this is still a tie, both players roll a d4 and the player with the highest roll goes first (continuing to roll until a winner emerges).

 Folding looses all money placed into the pot.
 Once all players have either folded or matched the highest bet on the table, proceed to the next phase.